jhpinder/attention-flasher/DEVELOPMENT_PLAN.md

 ## Known Constraints & Assumptions

-1. **3.3V Logic on WS2812:** Assumes 3.3V data signal is tolerated by WS2812 strip.
-If flicker observed, add 74HCT125 level shifter.
+1. **3.3V Logic on WS2812:** The Adafruit TXB0104 level shifter is **required** for reliable conversion to 5V logic.
+See Hardware Documentation (docs/HARDWARE.md) for complete details and assembly instructions.

 2. **HomeSpan Version:** Assumes HomeSpan >= 1.10.0; API may differ in earlier versions.